angular/angular/adev/src/content/guide/templates/binding.md

 * **Use short expressions**

 Use property names or method calls whenever possible.
-Keep application and business logic in the component, where it is accessible to develop and test.
+Keep application and business logic in the component, which is accessible to develop and test.

 * **Quick execution**